tong/three.hx/README.md

 ````

 Haxe just wants to know a bit more.
-First lets fix this js code so it will work and after that a better fix?
+First lets fix this JavaScript code so it will work and after that a better fix?

 ```haxe
 // Haxe